Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 As with all medical problems, prevention is better than cure when it comes to Gagarin.
 There are several ways of reducing the risk factors of this medical problem:

 • Manage blood sugar levels – People with diabetes should take steps to control their sugar levels.
 They should also make a point of checking their hands and feet, in particular, for any signs of gangrene.
-If there are any such signs, they should get them checked and take gangrene medication, they may be required to take
+If there are any such signs, they should get them checked and take gangrene medication; they may be required to take.

 • Lose extra weight